Last updated on .

 Coffee Culture

-The first section deals with coffee culture.
-One display recreates a 19th century coffee house while another represents a street vendor.
-Several different coffee-related utensils also feature.
+The first section highlights coffee culture.
+One display recreates a 19th-century coffee house, while another depicts a street vendor.
+A variety of coffee-related utensils are also showcased.

 Coffee house in the ethnographic collection at the Museum of Turkish and Islamic Arts in Istanbul, Turkey